Canada Research Chair in Ethnomusicology

 Room: Arts and Culture Centre 149

-In 2010, Berger and Del Negro completed a five-year term as the editors of the Journal of American Folklore.
-Alone or with one or two others, Berger served from 2005 to 2012 as series editor of Wesleyan University Press’s Music/Culture book series.
-In 1996, he founded the Popular Music Section of the Society for Ethnomusicology, which he chaired till 2004.
-He has served as president of the US Branch of the International Association for the Study of Popular Music and, most recently, as president of the Society for Ethnomusicology.
-In 2016, he was appointed director of the Research Centre for the study of Music, Media, and Place at Memorial University of Newfoundland.
+Berger has served as co-editor of the Journal of American Folklore and co-editor of the Music/Culture book series at Wesleyan University Press.
+In 1996, he founded the Popular Music Section of the Society for Ethnomusicology, which he chaired until 2004.
+He has served as president of the US Branch of the International Association for the Study of Popular Music and as president of the Society for Ethnomusicology.
+In 2016, he was appointed Tier One Canada Research Chair in Ethnomusicology, Director of the Research Centre for the Study of Music, Media, and Place, and Professor of Music and Folklore at Memorial University of Newfoundland.

 - Curriculum Vitae (with links to eBooks and PDF files of articles).